By Patricia Ribeiro - First Quarter 2020

 I think we are pioneers in this space.
 We don't see a lot of attention from other emerging markets equity managers on ESG or on the United Nations Sustainable Development Goals, which our strategy aligns with.

-Watch my video for more on our process and for examples of companies that are doing something good for the world, as well as generate alpha.
+Watch my videos for more on our process and for examples of companies that are doing something good for the world, as well as generate alpha.

 International investing involves special risks, such as political instability and currency fluctuations.
 Investing in emerging markets may accentuate these risks.